fiszbein-lab/evopython/README.md

 `evopython` was designed to support a linear, progressive form of analysis:
 1. `GTF` or `BED` classes are initialized with their respective files;
-2. instances of the `Feature` class, a data container for stranded, genomic interval representation, are gathered from the above parser class instances; and
+2. instances of the `Feature` class, a data container for stranded, genomic interval representation, are gathered from the above parser class instance; and
 3. these instances are passed to the `get()` method of an instance of the `MAF` class, a representation of the whole-genome alignment.

-For example, the following resolves the HES3 transcription factor's core promoter from a multiple whole-genome alignment comprising 10 primate species:
+For example, we could resolve the HES3 transcription factor's core promoter from a multiple whole-genome alignment comprising 10 primate species:
 ```python
 from evopython.gtf import GTF
 from evopython.maf import MAF